 Psoriasis is another skin condition that can cause a dry scalp, according to the American Academy of Dermatology.
-This condition multiplies your skin cells faster than normal and causes scaly patches to occur.
+This condition multiplies your skin cells faster than usual and causes scaly patches to occur.
 Besides the scalp, psoriasis can happen on your ears, hands, and face.
 Sometimes, to help deal with these patches, you may need to get a prescription for medicated shampoos.

 Next, we'll talk about some of the best home remedies to treat dry scalp and what ingredients you should avoid.

 If you have dry skin, the odds are that you probably don't want to make it worse rather than better.
 There are a lot of products out there that will only cause you more irritation, so you should avoid them at all costs.
-You'd be surprised how common a lot of these ingredients are.
+You'd be surprised how familiar a lot of these ingredients are.

-Mother Dirt's products are all free of synthetic fragrances, sulfates and parabens.
-We only believe in including clean and beneficial ingredients in our shampoo, conditioner and skincare.
+Mother Dirt's products are all free of synthetic fragrances, sulfates, and parabens.
+We only believe in including clean and beneficial ingredients in our shampoo, conditioner, and skincare.

-Benefits of Probiotics for Scalp
+Benefits of Mother Dirt for Scalp

 You might think that any bacteria on your scalp is bad and causes skin irritation and infection.
 But what if we told you that some of that bacteria is good and belongs on your scalp?

 Mother Dirt for Hair

 Using a biotic-infused shampoo and conditioner is a great way to help provide your scalp with good bacteria and treat dry scalp.
 These products will keep your hair protected and give you smoother and healthier hair.

 Why Choose Mother Dirt?

 A lot of hair care products make a dry scalp worse.
 Getting to the root of the issue can be frustrating.
-Consider a probiotic shampoo and conditioner.
+Consider a postbiotic shampoo and conditioner.
 It may be just the thing your scalp is craving!

-If you're looking for the best way to naturally treat dry scalp and get radiant, glowing skin, give our Probiotic Hydrating Hair Wash and Conditioner a try.
+If you're looking for the best way to treat dry scalp and get radiant, glowing skin naturally, give our Postbiotic Hydrating Hair Wash and Conditioner a try.
 Our shampoo and conditioner are designed to help strengthen damaged hair and prevent future breakage from occurring.